sbc64/intro-python-bio/README.md

 # Intro to python bio

 This document assumes you have no experience with python or the commandline and will hopefully get you up to speed.
-If you want to just use
+To get started with the nitty gritty go to: [Your first program!](#your-first-program!)

 ## Why python?

 Why python and not R?
 I think they are both great!
 They have incredibly strong support in bioinformatics.
 The only advantage I see with python is that you can use it for other programming areas that R might not be as good at.
 Python also has a stronger Machine Learning support.

 ## Github

+__NOTE Github is not neccesary for you to learn python.
+But it will be helpful tool when you are working with more than two people.__

 The first step is to make a github account: https://github.com/join?source=header-home

 And then follow some bioinformatitians: